ash08642/MyNotes_MoodlePlugin_PHP/personalnotes/README.md

 # Personal Notes #

 ## Functionality
-- Form for users or admins to add new notes or notifications
+- Form for users or admins to add new notes.
-- Store read messages for users, do not display twice.
+- Store and read notes for all users.
-- Store notifications in database.
+- Store your notes in a database.

 ## Installing via uploaded ZIP file ##